Johnny-Freeman/windowshop/lib_python_sample/README.md

 	Newer addition to Dingo_financial_data.
 Sets up full mathematical and neural net framework for pattern recognition.
 Training methods have intentionally been left out.

 	Showcases my understanding of discrete Bayesian statistics and application to pattern recognition.

+WORLD CLOCK

+	Extensive clock library built on top of built-in datetime and pytz.
+Properly takes timepoint in any timezone and maps to any other timezone, with proper handling of DST.

+	Deployed by Apsistech payroll [portal](http://admin.apsistech.com:5000/login?next=%2F) and market data wrangler.